DIY: Outdoor Wireless Access Point/Signal Repeater

 I wanted the status LEDs to show thru the bottom of the enclosure so I had to remove the front of the WAP11.
 The photos above show how I did this.
 I took the front part and stacked it on the back of the WAP11.
 This gave me some support and the height was perfectly in the middle.
 I marked and drilled the 3 LED holes.
 I filled them up with clear silicon so the LED lights could still shine thru.
 I also attached some double-sided foam tape so I could secure it in the enclosure.

 In the photo on the right, you can see the complete naked enclosure.
 My first attempt was to have a full outdoor Access Point.
 To do this, you need a wired ethernet connection and power.
 So I took the PoE (Power over Ethernet) route.
 That worked for about a year, but, because I didn’t used outdoor grade cat5e cable when I buried it, one day it suddenly stopped working.
 I think a rat ate it or it just corroded.
-If you are planning on doing PoE, then you’ll want to follow the detailed how-to instructions provided on the NTCwireless site and BE SURE TO USE outdoor rated Cat5e cable!!
+If you are planning on doing PoE, then you’ll want to follow this guide and BE SURE TO USE outdoor rated Cat5e cable!!
 If you don’t want to deal with volt meters and ohm’s law, the check out Hyperlink’s PoE solution.